jrgrant/hass_ids_hyyp/README.md

 - Supports the "Alarm Control Panel" entity which is part of home assistant
 - Bypass of individual zones via switch entities
     - Creates a `switch.[zone_name]` switch entity which can be used to toggle zone on/off (bypass).
-        - `TRUE` / `ON` : Zone is ON i.e. not bypassed
+        - `True` / `ON` : Zone is ON i.e. not bypassed
-        - `FALSE` / `OFF` : Zone is OFF i.e. bypassed (This will also show off when armed if the zone is bypassed as part of a stay profile)
+        - `False` / `OFF` : Zone is OFF i.e. bypassed
+            - This will also show `OFF` if the zone is bypassed when armed as part of a stay profile

     - `switch.[zone_name]` has several attributes which gives further information regarding the zone.<br>
-    *Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since the IDS servers don't have any push implementation.
-These sensor attributes may therefore be up to 30 seconds "late" or "missed".* *For "GSM Module Low Data mode" updates are once every 30 minutes*
+    *Note that due to the polling time to the IDS server this currently only updates once every 30 seconds as a default.
+Polling is done since the IDS servers don't have any push implementation for alarm info.
+These sensor attributes may therefore be up to 30 seconds "late" or "missed".* *For GSM users the updates are per the configurations settings and shouldn't be relied on*
         - `violated` - Will show `True` when a zone is violated for example if a door is open.
 (Alarm need not be armed)
             - *The `violated` attribute may be "missed" if for example an unarmed violation occurs on a PIR in-between polls.
-The "violation" is never shared or polled by the IDS server.*
+The "violation" is never shared to or polled by the IDS server.
+This is IDS's implementation on their panels*
-        - `tampered` - Will show `True` when a zone is in tampered state (Not yet verified, implemented directly from IDS server feedback)
+        - `tampered` - Will show `True` when a zone is in tampered state
         - `stay_bypassed` - Will show `True` if a zone is bypassed due to a stay profile being active.
         - `triggered` - Will show `True` when the zone is triggered during armed state i.e. which zone triggered the alarm.
-            - The `triggered` attribute normally `False`.
+            - The `triggered` attribute is normally `False`.
             - If the alarm triggers, this attribute will turn `True` on the zone that has triggered the alarm.
             - The sensor will remain `True` for 1 to 2 update cycles (depending on poll timing) and then go back to `False`
+            - *It's recommended you use the `sensor.[site]_ids_push_notifications` if you need "live" data*
             - *You should handle any home assistant triggers with automations*
             - *Note multiple sensors can trigger the alarm at the same time if it's armed*